opconWizard/opcon-docs/docs/job-types/unix.md

 - **Property Name**: Defines the name of the
     OpCon Property (e.g., BatchOutputFile)
     that will have its value set by this job.
 An
-    OpCon token on an associated \"Compare
+    OpCon token on an associated "Compare
-    ACH Totals\" job will reference this property name (e.g.,
+    ACH Totals" job will reference this property name (e.g.,
     \[\[BatchOutputFile\]\].
 Refer to     [Properties](../objects/properties.md).
 - **MSGIN Directory**: Defines the full path to the MSGIN directory on the UNIX machine the job will run on.
-- **OpCon/xps User ID**: Defines an OpCon/xps User ID with privileges to \"Maintain Global Properties\".
+- **OpCon/xps User ID**: Defines an OpCon/xps User ID with privileges to "Maintain Global Properties".
-- **External Event Password**: Defines the External Event Password for the OpCon/xps User ID specified (this is [not]{.ul} the same     password as the user\'s login password).
+- **External Event Password**: Defines the External Event Password for the OpCon/xps User ID specified (this is [not]{.ul} the same     password as the user's login password).
 Refer to [External Events](../events/defining.md#external-events) in the **OpCon Events** online help.

 ### Episys: Find Report from Episys Reports